This post may contain affiliate links. Please see our Disclosure Policy for details

 Spot Clean Office

 File papers that are lying around.
 Tidy up flat surfaces and bookshelves.
 Dust computers and monitors.
-Empty garbage can and shredder.
+Empty the garbage can and shredder.

 Spot clean windows and window coverings.
 Vacuum floor.